Eyes-on-Me: Scalable RAG Poisoning through Transferable Attention-Steering Attractors: Ablation Studies and Analyses

 \eric{\textbf{Threshold of Attention Threshold (Table~\ref{tab:attack-factors} (a)).} The threshold for selecting influential attention heads ($\tau_\text{corr}$, defined in Sec.~\ref{sec:proxy_objective}) exhibits a clear E2E-ASR peak around $\approx0.85$, representing an optimal trade-off.
 Higher thresholds are too restrictive, steering too few heads to be effective, while lower thresholds are too permissive, weakening the attack by including irrelevant heads.
 We also found that steering negatively correlated heads is ineffective, confirming that the attack requires precise positive guidance rather than simple avoidance.}

-\eric{\textbf{Trigger Corpus Frequency (Table~\ref{tab:attack-factors} (b)).} We analyze the impact of the trigger's corpus frequency ($\alpha$, Sec.~\ref{sec:threat_model}).
-The results show a steep decline in efficacy as the trigger becomes more common: R-ASR falls from 40.4\% in the lowest frequency range (0.05-0.1\%) to just 3.0\% for the most common triggers (1-5\%).
-This underscores the critical role of the evaluation setting, as the attack is significantly less effective when competing against many naturally relevant documents \lily{in the corpus}.}

-\eric{\textbf{Attack Specificity on Benign Queries (Table~\ref{tab:attack-factors} (c)(d)).} To verify the attack's specificity and rule out false positives, we test each optimized document ($d_m$) against non-matching triggers.
-The attack proves to be perfectly targeted, achieving a 0\% E2E-ASR on all benign queries as a direct result of the retrieval stage failing.
+\eric{\textbf{Attack Specificity on Benign Queries (Table~\ref{tab:attack-factors} (b)(c)).} To verify the attack's specificity and rule out false positives, we test each optimized document ($d_m$) against non-matching triggers.
+The attack proves to be perfectly targeted, achieving a 0\% E2E-ASR on all benign queries.
 This is by design, as our optimization aligns a document's embedding exclusively with its intended trigger, ensuring a large semantic distance to all other queries.}